Finding your perfect influencer is simple when you know how! Here are 3 tips for how to find influencers in your niche.

-A theme throughout this article, as well as a theme at Upfluence, is that we encourage brands and agencies to be creative and experimental with their campaigns.
+A theme throughout this article is that we encourage brands and agencies to be creative and experimental with their campaigns.
 That’s why we offer a robust search tool for you to have complete freedom over who you want to work with.
 That means you can play around with different metrics in order to evaluate which type of influencers work best for your brand.
 You might be surprised!

 We encourage you to build different lists of influencers who can benefit from your product.
 Back to the dog treat company example:

-- List 1: Dog owners with 10k – 50k followers on Instagram
+- Dog owners with 10k – 50k followers on Instagram

-- List 2: Pet owners with 20k – 40k subscribers on Youtube
+- Pet owners with 20k – 40k subscribers on Youtube

-- List 3: Bloggers who talk about organic products frequently.
+- Bloggers who talk about organic products frequently

 What NOT to do when searching for influencers?

 - Choosing influencers who are too far off of your target audience.
-This is obvious, but unfortunately, there are brands who carelessly reach out to cat owners for their dog treat products, or vegan influencers for their meat-based meal plans.
+This is obvious, but unfortunately, there are brands who carelessly reach out to cat owners for their dog treat products.
 Make sure you do your research and don’t be one of them!

 - Having too few requirements.
 Alternatively, you don’t want to find millions or thousands of results that you need to weed through, because most likely, a lot of them are not relevant enough.

 That’s it!
+Now you know how to find influencers in your niche.
 Admittedly, depending on your industry, campaign type, and goals, this process can be simpler or more involved.
-Softwares like Upfluence can help you cut down a lot of time and effort when searching for the right influencers for your niche, so you can focus on the actual campaigns themselves: Outreaching, relationship nurturing, campaign executing, and tracking all of your performances!
+Software like Upfluence can help you save time and effort when searching for the right influencers for your niche, so you can focus on the actual campaigns: reaching out, relationship nurturing, campaign executing, and tracking your campaign performance!

-Are you ready to find out all the potential influencers that can be excellent advocates for your brand?
+Are you ready to find the best advocates for your brand?
 Let us show you how!